ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 layer.
-Otherwise, :math:`\beta` is set equal to the near infrared fraction of the shortwave radiation reaching the surface simulated by the atmospheric model or atmospheric data model used for offline simulations (Chapter :numref:`rst_Offline Mode`).
+Otherwise, :math:`\beta` is set equal to the near infrared fraction of the shortwave radiation reaching the surface simulated by the atmospheric model or atmospheric data model used for offline simulations (Chapter :numref:`rst_Land-only Mode`).
 The remainder of the shortwave radiation fraction (1 :math:`{-}` :math:`\beta`) is absorbed in the lake body or soil as described in section :numref:`Radiation Penetration`.